 Delays in development

 Feeling tired and weak

-Healthcare providers usually ask about your personal and family medical history, recent symptoms, and past health history.
-You'll need a physical exam and a nervous system exam.
-For this, your provider will check your coordination and reflexes.
-Your provider may ask you to do simple things like walk, touch your finger to your nose, or hold your hands out.
-Your provider might examine your eyes with a light.
-If a brain tumor is suspected, imaging scans of your brain, often with a contrast media, will be needed.
-You may need certain tests and procedures, such as:
+Healthcare providers will ask about your personal and family health history and recent symptoms.
+They will do a physical exam and a nervous system exam.
+For this, the provider will check your coordination and reflexes.
+They may ask you to do simple things like walk, touch your finger to your nose, or hold your hands out.
+The provider might use a light to examine your eyes.

 You may first see your primary healthcare provider and then get a referral to a: